Electronic-Repository/grav-plugin-editable/README.md

 The **Editable** Plugin for [Grav CMS](http://github.com/getgrav/grav) enables users to edit page content in the front-end.
 So called 'editable content' can either be a full page or one or more regions on a page.

-> **Note: This plugin is a test release and not ready for production websites.**

 All page content is stored in normal Grav pages.
 Any uploaded media is stored in the same folder as the corresponding page.

 The Editable plugin functions as a generic core which provides all functionality for a range of front-end editors which can be installed as [add-ons](#add-ons).
-At the moment two editors are available: SimpleMDE and ContentTools.
+At the moment two editors are available as add-ons: SimpleMDE and ContentTools.

-## Demo
+## Demo's

 - [SimpleMDE demo](https://wardenier.eu/simplemde-demo/)
 - [ContentTools demo](https://wardenier.eu/contenttools-demo/)